Aberu Kebede: Career

 Aberu opened the year with a debut over the marathon distance.
 At the Dubai Marathon she was beaten by Mamitu Daska to the US$250,000 prize pot, but she still managed second place on her debut, recording a time of 2:24:26.
 She made a strong start to the 2010 Rotterdam Marathon and never relinquished the lead, winning in a time of 2:25:25.
 She led the Berlin Marathon with a front-running performance, beating fellow Ethiopian Bezunesh Bekele to win the race.
 She set a new best time of 2:23:58 and ran the second half of the race faster than her first, crossing the line a minute ahead of the opposition.
 She was out-done in a sprint finish at the Delhi Half Marathon in November, taking fourth place four seconds behind race winner Aselefech Mergia.
 She topped the podium at the 2011 Lisbon Half Marathon, beating Ana Dulce Felix to the line.
 At that year's London Marathon she was among the leading runners but was overtaken by a number of rivals in the latter stages and ended up in ninth place.

 The 2012 Dubai Marathon saw her run a personal best of 2:20:33 to move into the top twenty fastest women ever, although the high quality of the race meant she finished in fifth place overall.
 A sixth-place finish at the 2012 London Marathon followed and she narrowly missed out on a spot on the Olympic team with her run of 31:09.28 for fifth at the 10,000 m trial at the Prefontaine Classic.
 She topped the podium at the 2012 Berlin Marathon and reduced her personal best by three further seconds.
 Her year ended with wins at the Great Ethiopian Run and the Ethiopian Clubs Cross Country Championships.

 She won the 2013 Tokyo Marathon, her first race of the year, and was six seconds off the course record in windy conditions.

+In 2022, Kebede was retroactively disqualified from the 2007 World Cross Country Championships U20 women's race for being overaged.
+Her year of birth was updated from 1989 to 1986.